MathieuNls/mathieunls.github.io/cours/_posts/2016-03-28-Introduction-to-operations-research-js.md

 }
 {% endhighlight %}

-###Add slack variables
+## Add slack variables

 *In general, a linear program will not be given in canonical form and an equivalent canonical tableau must be found before the simplex algorithm can start.
 This can be accomplished by the introduction of artificial variables.
 Columns of the identity matrix are added as column vectors for these variables.
 If the b value for a constraint equation is negative, the equation is negated before adding the identity matrix columns.
 This does not change the set of feasible solutions or the optimal solution, and it ensures that the slack variables will constitute an initial feasible solution.
 The new tableau is in canonical form but it is not equivalent to the original problem.
 So a new objective function, equal to the sum of the artificial variables, is introduced and the simplex algorithm is applied to find the minimum; the modified linear program is called the Phase I problem.*

 *The simplex algorithm applied to the Phase I problem must terminate with a minimum value for the new objective function since, being the sum of nonnegative variables, its value is bounded below by 0.
 If the minimum is 0 then the artificial variables can be eliminated from the resulting canonical tableau producing a canonical tableau equivalent to the original problem.
 The simplex algorithm can then be applied to find the solution; this step is called Phase II.
 If the minimum is positive then there is no feasible solution for the Phase I problem where the artificial variables are all zero.
-This implies that the feasible region for the original problem is empty, and so the original problem has no solution.*[^2]
+This implies that the feasible region for the original problem is empty, and so the original problem has no solution.*[^3]

-#### Exo 2
+### Exo 2

 Concretely, we want a function addSlackVariables doing the following: